Apex Vets COVID service update

 - If you are shielding and/or do not wish to visit the surgery building we can still offer telemedicine video consultations by request, and can post out medication at £3 for up to 2Kg package.
 Additionally you can collect mediation from the surgery, we will happily bring it out to you in the carpark if it is pre-paid, simply telephone us on arrival.

 With your understanding we have managed to remain open throughout the crisis and have been able to treat and help sick pets 24 hours per day.
-This change is something we were trying to void.
-All staff will have to work longer hours in a new system.
-Your patience as we adapt again is really appreciated.
+We are delighted to be able to once again welcome you into the surgery building.
+We look forward to seeing you soon.